 - Research, Center for Drug Evaluation and.
 “Antimicrobial Drugs Advisory Committee (formerly known as the Anti-Infective Drugs Advisory Committee) – Briefing Information for the November 5, 2015 Joint Meeting of the Antimicrobial Drugs Advisory Committee (AMDAC) and the Drug Safety and Risk Management Advisory Committee (DSaRM)”. www.fda.gov.
 Retrieved 2015-10-20.

-- “FDA Briefing Information for the November 5, 2015 Joint Meeting of the Antimicrobial Drugs Advisory Committee and the Drug Safety and Risk Management Advisory Committee” (PDF). http://www.fda.gov/.
+- ^ a b c d “FDA Briefing Information for the November 5, 2015 Joint Meeting of the Antimicrobial Drugs Advisory Committee and the Drug Safety and Risk Management Advisory Committee” (PDF). http://www.fda.gov/.
 Retrieved 20 October 2015.